Matthew Arnold: Poetry

-His literary career — leaving out the two prize poems — had begun in 1849 with the publication of The Strayed Reveller and Other Poems by A., which attracted little notice and was soon withdrawn.
-It contained what is perhaps Arnold's most purely poetical poem, "The Forsaken Merman."
-Empedocles on Etna and Other Poems (among them "Tristram and Iseult"), published in 1852, had a similar fate.
-In 1858 he published his tragedy of Merope, calculated, he wrote to a friend, "rather to inaugurate my Professorship with dignity than to move deeply the present race of humans," and chiefly remarkable for some experiments in unusual – and unsuccessful – metres.

 His 1867 poem "Dover Beach" depicted a nightmarish world from which the old religious verities have receded.
 It is sometimes held up as an early, if not the first, example of the modern sensibility.
 In a famous preface to a selection of the poems of William Wordsworth, Arnold identified, a little ironically, as a "Wordsworthian".
 The influence of Wordsworth, both in ideas and in diction, is unmistakable in Arnold's best poetry.
 "Dover Beach" is included in Ray Bradbury's novel Fahrenheit 451, and is featured prominently in the novel Saturday by Ian McEwan.
 It has been quoted or alluded to in a variety of other contexts (see Dover Beach).
 Henry James wrote that Arnold's poetry will appeal to those who "like their pleasures rare" and who like to hear the poet "taking breath".
 He derived the subject matter of his narrative poems from traditional or literary sources, and much of the romantic melancholy of his earlier poems from Senancour's "Obermann".

+Arnold was keenly aware of his place in poetry.
+In an 1869 letter to his mother, he wrote: